ArtifactDB/SewerRat/README.md

 ### Indexing in detail

-As mentioned above, SewerRat will recurse through the specified directory to find metadata files with the listed `base` names.
+As mentioned above, SewerRat will recurse through the registered directory to find metadata files with the listed `base` names.
-Subdirectories with names starting with `.` are skipped during the recursive walk, so any metadata files therein will be ignored.
-This is generally a sensible choice as these directories usually do not contain any interesting (scientific) information.
-If any such subdirectory is relevant, a user can force SewerRat to include it in the index by passing its path directly as `path`.
-This is because leading dots are allowed in the components of the supplied `path`, just not in its subdirectories.
-Conversely, a user can force SewerRat to skip a particular subdirectory by placing a (possibly empty) `.SewerRatignore` file inside it.

-Symbolic links in the specified directory are treated differently depending on their target.
-If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.
-All file information (e.g., modification time, owner) is taken from the link target, not the link itself;
-SewerRat effectively treats the symbolic link as a proxy for the target file.
-If the directory contains symbolic links to other directories, these will not be recursively traversed unless the link targets a whitelisted directory
-(see the [`-whitelist`](#administration) option for details).

 Each identified metadata document is parsed as JSON and converted into tokens.
 For strings, we use an adaptation of the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer) to break each string into tokens, where strings are split into tokens at any character that is not a Unicode letter/number or a dash.